VHF Radio course Glasgow Scotland

-The RYA Marine vhf src radio course Glasgow Scotland is a 1 day course which is suitable from the age of 16.
+The RYA vhf radio course Glasgow Scotland is a 1 day course which is suitable from the age of 16.

-The vhf radio course is run from our City centre classrooms.
+The vhf radio course is run from our Vhf training centre in Glasgow city centre.
 In the RYA marine vhf src radio course You will learn how to use a marine vhf src radio safely and proficiently.
 As a result of this course it will enable you to aquire your vhf radio operators license.
 This is a legal requirement for anybody who uses a vhf radio.

 It is a proven fact that in an emergency people with training are more likely to survive.
 Therefor Using the radio can save your life.
 The course has an exam at the end in order to obtain your radio operators license.

 - When?
-Courses are run every week but can be run on demand.
+Vhf radio Courses are run every 2 weeks but can be run on demand.
 Maximum 12 students per course.
 This course is typically ran between 09:00 - 18:00.
 With the exam after.

-Our marine vhf src radio instructors are the highest qualified in marine vhf radios in Glasgow and all have full GMDSS GOC certificates which takes 2 weeks to complete.
+Our marine vhf src radio instructors are the highest qualified in marine vhf radios in Glasgow and all have full GMDSS GOC worldwide certificates which takes months to study for and complete.

 FAMILY & MULTI COURSE DISCOUNTS AVAILABLE